kazMcLamore/Infinity-Integration/Guide.md

-## Definitions
+# Definitions
+Lead
-- __Lead:__ A essentially an inquiry.
+: A essentially an inquiry.
 An instance of a prospect submitting their information or requesting information.
 - __Prospect:__ Someone with an opportunity to hold an event.
 - __Opportunity:__ An instance of a Prospect looking to hold a specific event e.g. Mr. & Mrs. Smith's wedding.
 - __Asana:__ Project management tool we're using for this project.